vladdyz/fragments/README.md

 ### API /

 The main entry-point for the v1 version of the fragments API, currently includes GET and POST routes to store and retrieve plain-text fragments (Get.js/Post.js).
-The GET route now supports params (e.g. /v1/fragments/{id}) to return a specific plain-text fragment, provided the user is authenticated and the owner of the fragment.
+The GET route now supports params (e.g. /v1/fragments/{id}) to return a specific text-based (or JSON) fragment, provided the user is authenticated and the owner of the fragment.
+Appending /info allows metadata retrieval instead.

 ### Model /